timonus/objectionable-c/content/posts/brotli-ios/index.md

 If you'd ever like to compress to brotli within an app, the Compression framework has a method for doing so using [`COMPRESSION_BROTLI`](https://developer.apple.com/documentation/compression/compression_brotli) at level 2.
 If you'd ever like to compress to brotli yourself using level 11 (the highest) there are several open source iOS projects for it.
 I forked a popular one [here](https://github.com/timonus/Brotli) and have been using it.

 I plan to reference this in future posts about more aggressive app shrinkage ideas in the future.
 Happy compressing!

+*Update: Here's [an example](https://github.com/lonepalm/Elegant-Emoji-Picker/commit/0a852f91c46c86e5c7f002a71bc244a5432ae0e1) of where we're using this to save some space in [Retro](https://retro.app).*